 According to the studies conducted by Mental Health America, an individual with a personality disorder may go under isolation from family and friends all together.
 This can also happen with those trying to cope with anxiety, stress, and depressive episodes.
 Any sudden alterations in social groups or cutting off family and friends may present a mental disorder.

 Step six: Look at routine responsibilities or activities

-If you want to find out whether or not an individual has a mental disorder, you should look at their maintenance of daily activities and responsibilities.
+If you want to determine whether an individual has a mental disorder, you should look at their daily activities and responsibilities.
 If there has been a sudden change that did not exist before, something is wrong.
 This may be significant enough to develop physical incapability of performing routine tasks.
 Such individuals may find everyday responsibilities overwhelming or stressful.

-If you think that a person has a hard time keeping up with daily activities, it is essential to take into consideration their behavior.
-Mood swings, irritability, anger episodes, and isolation from family, a consultation, or psychotherapy may rule out the mental disorder.
+If you think that a person has a hard time keeping up with daily activities, it is essential to consider their behavior.
+Mood swings, irritability, anger episodes, and isolation from family, a consultation or psychotherapy may rule out the mental disorder.
 If the inability to regulate routine responsibility is chronic, it may take time to deal with the actual problem.

 Step seven: Measure problems with physical diseases

 According to the information provided by Mayo Clinic, mental illnesses can often show symptoms of physical pain or any other physiological issues.
 Many people want to know the connection between your mental health and physical fitness.
 An individual who has a mental disorder may experience unexplained discomfort or pain, such as:

 - Nausea or stomach pain

 - General fatigue

 In most cases, people cannot rule out what the actual cause is.
 However, it is crucial to consider whether the mental health aspects have anything to do with it.
 It is essential to get an assessment done for psychiatric disorders as a possible reason for unexplained physical diseases.